 -P, --proc INPUT-PROCESSOR Input processor name.
-The available input processor names and additional information
+The available input processor names and additional information '''

-(continued from previous page)

 about input processors can be accessed by

 calling xcube geninfo .
 Defaults to

 "default", an input processor that can deal

 with simple datasets whose variables have

 dimensions ("lat", "lon") and conform with

 the CF conventions.

 -c,config CONFIG xcube dataset configuration file in YAML

-,g format.
+format.
 More than one config input file is

-allowed When passing several config files,
+allowed.When passing several config files,

 they are merged considering the order passed

 via command line.

 -o,output OUTPUT Output path.
 Defaults to 'out.zarr'

 -f,format FORMAT Output format.
 Information about output

--1,IOIMAC FORMAI formats can be accessed by calling xcube gen
+formats can be accessed by calling xcube gen

 info.
 If omitted, the format will be

 guessed from the given output path.

--S,size SIZE

--5,SIZE SIZE Output size in pixels using format
+-S,size SIZE Output size in pixels using format

-Di DECION " <width>,<height>".</height></width>
+, " <width>,<height>".</height></width>

 -R,region REGION Output region using format " <lon-min>,<lat-< td=""></lat-<></lon-min>

-WARTARIES min>, <lon-max>,<lat-max>"</lat-max></lon-max>
+, 3 min>, <lon-max>,<lat-max>"</lat-max></lon-max>

 variables,vars VARIABLES Variables to be included in output.
 Comma-

-separated list of names which may contain
+, separated list of names which may contain

 wildcard characters "" and "?".

 resampling

-→ [Average Bilinear Cubic CubicS] oline Lanczos Max Median Min Mode Nearest Q1 Q3]
+line Lanczos Max Median Min Mode Nearest Q1 Q3]

 Fallback spatial resampling algorithm to be

 used for all variables.
 Defaults to

 'Nearest'.
 The choices for the resampling

 algorithm are: ['Average', 'Bilinear',

 'Cubic', 'CubicSpline', 'Lanczos', 'Max',

 'Median', 'Min', 'Mode', 'Nearest', 'Q1',

 'Q3']

 -a,append Deprecated.
 The command will now always

-create, insert, replace, or append input
+a, append create, insert, replace, or append input

 slices.

 prof Collect profiling information and dump

 results after processing.

 no_sort The input file list will not be sorted

 before creating the xcube dataset.
 If

 no_sort parameter is passed, the order of

 the input list will be kept.
 This parameter

 should be used for better performance,

 provided that the input file list is in

 correct order (continuous time).

 -I,info Displays additional information about format

-options or about input processors.
+, options or about input processors.

 dry_run Just read and process inputs, but don't

-produce any outputs.
+· · / - ···· produce any outputs.

 help Show this message and exit.

-• , and the second